The5thAxiom/dnd/src/pages/witcher-2022/session-notes.md

 -   I ask a Gnome lady to hook me up with a collar for my doggie.
 -   We eat and go sleep (long rest).

 # 20220723 | Session 5

 -   @ the Tavern:
     -   Eseld's vision:
         -   sees a mountain
         -   orange light behind the mountain
         -   there is a humming noise
         -   it gets louder and he wakes up
     -   Elro is paying for it all
     -   Xeru, another witcher was also asked by Elro to help him
     -   The Gnomish tavern keeper gives me a collar and a leash
     -   I put the leash in the bag
     -   Okami thinks the collar is kinky (for some FUCKING reason)
     -   Xeru meets the party
     -   Nimrod doesn't like being surrounded by witchers (nimrod ke 2 aage witcher, nimrod ke 2 peeche witcher, aage witcher, peeche witcher, bolo kitne witcher?)
     -   Elro rushes in, approaches us and talks to us:
         -   Before the war and the conjuction, an old witcher came to Elro to ask about the Iselkross ruins
         -   but the witcher had to go and help his student (vesemir (okami is looking for him))
         -   Back then, Iselkross was under a glacier.
         -   during the conjunction, there was a bright orange glow
         -   they thought monsters were gonna appear but the didn't
         -   Recently, Urgon found out that the glacier had melted
         -   then Urgon went to Iselkross on his own and got artefacts
         -   Iselkross used to be an elven militiary research bunker
         -   there had been an accident in Iselkross and no one heard from it
         -   thus, the vials were military research, prolly something called 'Frigid Woe'
         -   it can't be detected, removed or anything using a spell
         -   they prolly had a cure (probably still in Iselkross)
         -   Elro takes a vial and puts it over a flame, the contents turn black
         -   the spores' weakness is Fire!
     -   what we need to do:
         1. get the cure
         2. destroy the vials
     -   we accept, we get some climbing gear
     -   Elro is going to quarantine the town
 -   autobots, rollout!
 -   We leave @ 8:30 am and take 4 hours to reach the peak
 -   Eseld and Xeru feel a magical disturbance
 -   We reach an obelisk with an 'igni' sign and is radiating heat with an orange hue
 -   Behind the obelisk, are the ruins of Iselkross
 -   The obelisk:
     -   Xeru approaches the obelisk, it starts to hum and his medallian starts to glow
     -   Eseld can 'hear' the humming say: 'City of frost, city of storm, city of flesh and broken bone'
     -   The obelisk glows and emits chaos energy?
 Eseld gains 1 1st level and 1 2nd level spell slots
     -   Quill says he can 'read' the history of the place, a lot of chaos energy entered the world and Iselkross was covered in a sphere of fire which is why it melted
 -   Iselkross:
     -   The entrance was concealed, but we find it
     -   It says 'Iselkross', it is frozen shut
     -   Okami casts 'igni' and the ice melts
     -   On the door, there is some elvish "you can catch me, but you can't throw me, if you catch me, i make your life miserable"
     -   Eseld says 'the common cold', the door opens
     -   there is a set of stairs downwards, which was only visible to Witcher senses
     -   a sign in elvish: 'warning, disease research lab | decontamination is strictly advised'
     -   we go down and enter a hallway
     -   there are more warning signs on the right wall
     -   the witchers can hear a growling noise
     -   there are 7 'icy zombies', battle begins and we kill them all
     -   One of the zombies has a ring w/ the inscription 'to my light and darkness'
     -   They were once humans (against the elves in the war) and were experimented on by the elves
     -   The accident froze them but then the conjunction energy animated them
     -   Okami talks to quill through Xeru
     -   Xeru is kinda crazy

+## 20220807 | Session 6

 -   There is a door named 'main laboratory' it is heavy, heavier than steel
 -   There is a ring already in the door in a sort-of 'key-hole', there is also another ring-sized hole to the next
+-   ring inscription: 'my light in darkness'
+-   The zombies were all human wearing prisoner garb
+-   Eseld mage hands the ring onto the hole
+-   The door slowly opens and retreats into the wall
+-   There is a hallway w/ a small wooden door at the end and an alcove to the left
+-   Nimrod uses divine sense and says that the hallway is empty.
+-   There is a door marked 'disease storage'
+-   The door ahead says "Ferol Isel's Lab"
+-   Xeru opens the door
+-   Isel's Lab:
+    -   The walls have shelves with random shit
+    -   an armed humanoid moves adjusting shit
+    -   on the opposite corner, there are blue vials
+-   The Wight points at us and asks who are we
+-   The wight used to be an elven woman
+-   Eseld tries to BS her about the elven race being in danger and claims to be 'Solaro'
+-   Ferol has an identical ring
+-   Quartzite talks to her, gets inspired.
+-   She attacks us:
+    -   An icicle falls and becomes a flying thing and attacks some of us
+    -   Necrotic damage does half damage to a Wight :( #fuckTheDM
+    -   Okami hits her with a frigid woe tipped arrow but she takes it
+    -   Another ice thingy comes out
+    -   Okami slashes her limbs off
+-   She says the cure is in the 'disease storage' room or in the storage above
+-   She offs herself
+-   We take a key and her ring

+## 202208?? | Session 7

+-